Kirakira, Solomon Islands: Health care

 The hospital does have plain radiography and an ultrasound machine and there is access to a very limited number of blood tests.
 The hospital's pharmacy has good supplies of antibiotics, anti-malarials and a limited supply of analgesics and cardiorespiratory medications.
 There are oxygen cylinders.
 Ketamine sedation is available and allows for the doctor on the island to do a range of minor procedures such as drainage of abscesses and setting of simple fractures.
 There is an operating theatre.
 Complex cases are referred to the National Referral Hospital in Honiara and can be transported on one of the commercial flights that leaves the island each week.
 Patients who present for care will often have been bought by their family for a medical consultation after trekking for two or three days to see the doctor.
 The most common cause of trauma in Kirakira is falling from a coconut tree.
 From a young age, children and men climb coconut trees to try and harvest a few coconuts or simply because they are thirsty and would like a drink.
 They are often 5 or 6 metres above the ground and when they fall it is the cause of many broken bones.

 The population of Makira province is growing rapidly because of a very high birth rate.
-Women usually has an average of six children with a very high teenage pregnancy rate.
+Women usually have an average of six children with a very high teenage pregnancy rate.
 There are efforts by the Health Service to encourage women after their fourth child to consider having a tubal ligation or for their husbands to have a vasectomy.
 There are also efforts to try and provide better secondary education for young girls to try to reduce the number of teenage pregnancies.
 There is still much to be done to try to help the people of Makira province make progress towards the Millennium Goals for Maternal and Child Health.
 A grant from AusAide allowed for completion of an eye clinic facility at the hospital.
 It was opened by Andrew Byrnes, the Australian High Commissioner to Solomon Islands, on 28 February 2014.

 There are some conditions, readily treated in developed nations, such as renal failure and cancer, for which there is no treatment available in KiraKira.